-An amount of \$162.99 to be levied on each rateable assessment with improvements that does not receive Council's Refuse Collection Service.
+An amount of \$169.36 per unit to be levied on each rateable assessment with improvements, based on the improvements on the property, that does not receive Council's Refuse Collection Service.
 The charge allows levied properties to dispose of 1 x 240L wheelie bin of general waste, or equivalent, per week at Council's Transfer Stations.